 For routes with known next hops, the router applies standard IBGP/EBGP next hop processing rules (see below) when sending the BGP updates to its neighbors.

-Exception: you can change BGP next hop on a route reflector with an inbound route-map.
+- You can change BGP next hop on a route reflector with an inbound route-map.
 Don’t do this outside of a CCIE lab.

 Example: Prefix 10.0.1.0/24 originated by PE-A is propagated by RR to PE-B. BGP next hop is still 10.0.0.1.